 Successful performance technologists, managers, consultants, and training professionals provide a real-time connection between the classroom and the workplace.
 If not, why provide training at all?

 Equally important to training transfer are the activities that start during and occur following the employee training session.
 You can help create an environment that fosters the ability of each employee to assimilate learning and apply employee training on the job.
 Just follow these four guidelines.
 You can help employees apply training on the job.

 Share evaluation data from the employee training session, and consider ways to improve the employee training session.
 For this longer-term evaluation, you will want to use a written tool as well as an ongoing discussion.
 You will want to meet with the trainee and the supervisor several additional times over the three to six months following the employee training.

 Four Training Transfer Tips

 Meet with each trainee, their supervisor, and possibly, their coworkers, following the employee training session.
-The purpose of the meeting is to assess the difficulties the training participant will experience in applying the training on the job.
-You want to help the supervisor, especially if she did not attend the training, understand the results she can anticipate from the employee training.
+The purpose of these meetings is to assess the difficulties the training participant will experience in applying the training on the job.
+You want to help the supervisor, especially if he or she did not attend the training, understand the results they can anticipate from the employee's participation in training.

-You also want to help the participants discuss work environment changes that will enable training application.
+You also want to help the participants discuss work environment changes that will enable the training application.
 Because you also met with the supervisor prior to the training, this is part of an ongoing discussion.

 Remind the supervisor, particularly, or coworker that one of the most powerful methods for helping others apply training in the workplace is to act as a role model using the training or skill.

 Coworkers can offer suggestions, when requested, about applying the employee training.
-The supervisor is expected to assist with the application of the employee training.
+The supervisor is expected to assist with the application of employee training.
 It presumes the supervisor is either skilled in the training content or he attended the employee training.
 Another powerful approach to training application involves an entire workgroup, including the supervisor, learning and then practicing the employee training content together.

 In an effective employee training session, the group discusses how to apply the training back on the job.
 They also talk about how to overcome the typical roadblocks they will likely encounter when trying to apply the employee training.
 Persuasive evidence supports these as legitimate and effective methods for training transfer.

 "There are several transfer strategies outlined in the literature which can be incorporated into training courses, and research has produced some encouraging results.
 In particular, when learners are given goal setting and self-management instruction as part of a training course, they demonstrate a significantly higher level of transfer (eg., Gist, Bavetta, & Stevens, 1990a; 1990b).
 Such strategies increase the likelihood of transfer because they acknowledge the impact of organizational system factors while at the same time assisting the individual to focus on potential applications and to 'make plans' for using the training.
 Both designers of instruction as well as those delivering it have a responsibility to address the transfer issue—to help learners think through how to integrate the skills into their jobs and to plan in terms of what will facilitate or inhibit the transfer.
 It is no longer good enough to leave it up to the individual learner—if it ever was."

 Help facilitate a partnership between the supervisor and the individual who attended the training.
-They need to meet periodically so the trainee can share his application plan and progress with the supervisor.
+They need to meet periodically so the trainee can share his or her application plan and progress with the supervisor.
 This partnership also consists of praise, positive reinforcement, and rewards for learning and applying the employee training.